Information for International-Qualifying BC Athletes

 Senior International 2 minimum threshold of performance

-Senior Minimum Threshold of Performance (82%)
+Senior Minimum Threshold of Performance (82% of Senior Marker)

 Female